sampanes/sd-png-sorter/readme.md

 This is a flask application that will help you sort PNGs in a given directory (intended to be used for pngs in a Stable Diffusion output directory)

+Before running it, please edit the user_constants.py file to add: your path\to\unsorted_png_directory as SOURCE_DIR your folder output names and weights/values for each as rank_dirs and rank_dicts

 How it works is it shows you a random image from the directory and lets you rate it from 1 to 4 (1 is best 4 is worst)

 You may also press enter to skip